Find Outer Bank Events on the Fourth of July

 Music will be provided during the afternoon by famed local bands including The Crowd and Echoes of Heritage, and the 208th Army Band will play patriotic songs in the evening at the outdoor pavilion at Roanoke Island Festival Park.
 The rain date is July 5th, and events that correspond with the 4th of July festivities are subject to change.

 For more information call the Town of Manteo at 252-473-2133 or visit townofmanteo.com

 Duck - Town Of Duck Parade

-The 14th Annual Town of Duck 4th of July Parade is scheduled for Wednesday, July 4th, 2019 at 9:00 a.m., immediately followed by the Community Celebration at Duck Town Park, 1200 Duck Road.
-Keep an eye out for the Beach Realty van in the parade this year!
+The 16th Annual Town of Duck 4th of July Parade is scheduled for 9:00 am on Friday, July 3rd, immediately followed by the Community Celebration at Duck Town Park, 1200 Duck Road.

 Immediately following the parade, join us at the Duck Town Park, 1200 Duck Road, for live music, cold refreshments and the awarding of the parade trophies!
 The one-mile parade route is the same annually and begins at the crest of the hill on Scarborough Lane.
 The route follows Scarborough Lane towards the ocean, turns left onto Ocean Way, and then heads down Christopher Drive ending at Duck Road (NC 12).
 No part of the parade takes place on Duck Road (NC 12).
 For more information or to register to participate, visit the town of Duck's website or call 252.255.1286 for more information.